syedalinaqihasni/coderabbit-docs/docs/finishing-touches/docstrings.md

 - [x] GitHub
 - [ ] GitLab

 The presence of an unsupported software forge in this list does not constitute a commitment to support it in the future.
-Remember that the docstrings feature is [experimental](/early-access#experiments).
+Remember that the docstrings feature is in [beta](/early-access#beta).

 ## Supported languages